awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_FUNCTION.md

 OR REPLACE
 Specifies that if a function with the same name and input argument data types, or *signature*, as this one already exists, the existing function is replaced\.
 You can only replace a function with a new function that defines an identical set of data types\.
 You must be a superuser to replace a function\.
-If you define a function with the same name as an existing function but a different signature, you will create a new function\.
-In other words, the function name will be overloaded\.
+If you define a function with the same name as an existing function but a different signature, you create a new function\.
+In other words, the function name is overloaded\.
 For more information, see [Overloading Function Names](udf-naming-udfs.md#udf-naming-overloading-function-names)\.

  *f\_function\_name*
 The name of the function\.
 If you specify a schema name \(such as `myschema.myfunction`\), the function is created using the specified schema\.
 Otherwise, the function is created in the current schema\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.
 We recommend that you prefix all UDF names with `f_`\.
 Amazon Redshift reserves the `f_` prefix for UDF names, so by using the `f_` prefix, you ensure that your UDF name will not conflict with any existing or future Amazon Redshift built\-in SQL function names\.
 For more information, see [Naming UDFs](udf-naming-udfs.md)\.
 You can define more than one function with the same function name if the data types for the input arguments are different\.
-In other words, the function name will be overloaded\.
+In other words, the function name is overloaded\.
 For more information, see [Overloading Function Names](udf-naming-udfs.md#udf-naming-overloading-function-names)\.

  *py\_arg\_name py\_arg\_data\_type \| sql\_arg\_data type*
 For a Python UDF, a list of input argument names and data types\.
 For a SQL UDF, a list of data types, without argument names\.
 In a Python UDF, refer to arguments using the argument names\.
 In a SQL UDF, refer to arguments using $1, $2, and so on, based on the order of the arguments in the argument list\.